daniel-samson/neovim/README.md

 - Supported OS

 ### Supported OS
-Support OS means that I have tested this script on the following OS:

 - Debian Stretch
 - Debian Jessie
 - Ubuntu 16.04
 - KDE Neon 16.04
+- Deepin

+Support OS means that the install script will only let you install these distribution of linux use premade recipes.

 ### Installation: